ABOUT THE PROGRAM

 If the player chooses the "partner route"-- the requirement is to compete as a "single-player team" in the same way, and immediately upon availability the player must team with the first player available and/or with one of the first players eliminated and willing to pay-again the required entry fee to compete.
 In the case of two willing players of the first team eliminated, a flip of a coin determines the partner.
 Remember the player must choose which of the two routes of the procedure is desired before competition in the event begins, and please remember there are additional stipulations not yet listed here that will prohibit players from being able to work this procedure in an effort to gain an advantage in partner selection during tournaments.

-During Handicap events, when a single player team is concerned, the same process determining handicap procedures is used in the same manner as required during the Open Handicapper events.
+During spot-in-advance events, when a single player team is concerned, the same process determining handicap procedures is used in the same manner as required during the "spot-advance" events.

 - Tournament Director